Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/setup-env.rst

 Now you need to install the Concordium software package.
 The tool is the same for both testnet and mainnet.

-Run the following command to install Cargo Concordium for your platform:
+Run the following command to install ``cargo-concordium`` for your platform:

 .. code-block:: console